-While best known for playing Frankenstein’s monster, Boris Karloff proves in The Body Snatcher that not all monsters have bolts in their neck.
-Karloff plays John Gray, a creepy man with a pulse for finding dead bodies.
-The character couldn’t have been more different than his portrayer though, as Director Robert Wise said of Karloff: “He was a highly educated and sensitive and well-read man with great taste.”
+While best known for playing Frankenstein’s monster, Boris Karloff proves in The Body Snatcher that not all monsters have bolts in their necks.
+But his creepy character couldn't have been more different than his true personality.
+As Director Robert Wise said of Karloff, “He was a highly educated, sensitive, and well-read man with great taste.”

 Take a look behind the scenes into Karloff’s The Body Snatcher below.

-Originally Karloff’s character had a much smaller role in Robert Louis Stevenson’s short story inspired by a true tale of men who sold their victim’s bodies.
-Producer Val Lewton believed that the part, once expanded, would lend itself perfectly for Karloff.
+Originally, Karloff’s character had a much smaller role in Robert Louis Stevenson’s short story, which was inspired by a true tale of men who sold their victim’s bodies.
+Producer Val Lewton believed that if the part was expanded that it would lend itself perfectly to Karloff.

 2. Karloff cared about the film.

-After donning monster attire for several years, Karloff left Universal, hoping to find other opportunities.
+Tired of monster films, Karloff left Universal, hoping to find other opportunities.
 Karloff saw The Body Snatcher as a chance to play a wider range of emotion.
 Director Robert Wise said, "I realized how much more there was to him than those monster creatures with which he had been identified so strongly.
-I think [he] was absolutely first-rate.”
+I think he was absolutely first-rate.”